SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Related Work

 Numerous I2I translation problems are inherently multimodal.
 The BicycleGAN~\cite{BicycleGAN} model explicitly encourages a bijection between two spaces in a supervised manner, which makes it possible to generate different images using different latent codes.
-The MUNIT \cite{MUNIT} and DRIT \cite{DRIT} methods are developed based on partially shared latent space, and use a content encoder as well as a style encoder to decompose the latent space of images into a domain-invariant part and a domain-specific part, respectively.
-As a result, these methods are able to translate images while preserving the domain-invariant properties without supervision.
-Closely related to this work is the recently proposed SingleGAN~\cite{SingleGAN} scheme which shares the style encoder and generator using a conditional approach.
-Nevertheless, the SingleGAN model still requires multiple discriminators to determine the domain of each image, and does not split the latent space into a domain-invariant and domain-specific parts.
-Table~\ref{tb:comparisions} shows the comparisons of existing I2I translation methods.
+The MUNIT \cite{MUNIT} and DRIT \cite{DRIT} methods are developed based on partially shared latent space.
+These approaches use a content encoder as well as a style encoder to decompose the latent space of images into a domain-invariance part and a domain-specific part, respectively.
+DRIT++~\cite{lee2020drit++} introduces the mode seeking regularization proposed in ~\cite{mao2019mode} to alleviate the mode-collapse problem in DRIT.
+StarGANv2~\cite{choi2020stargan} also achieves promising results over face images without a complex background.
+As a result, these methods can translate images while preserving the domain-invariance properties without supervision.
+Closely related to this work is the recently proposed SingleGAN~\cite{SingleGAN} scheme, which shares the style encoder and generator using a conditional approach.
+Nevertheless, the SingleGAN model still requires multiple discriminators to determine the domain of each image.
+In addition, SingleGAN does not split the latent space into domain-invariant and domain-specific parts, which results in its poor performance over datasets involving extreme shape variations.
+Table~\ref{tb:comparisions} shows a comparison of existing I2I translation methods.